While you can always contact me to set up a time to discuss your research, sometimes you just need a quick answer to point you in the right direction.

 Undergraduate Catalog 2013-2014

-In order to conduct a thorough literature review, it's important to look at a variety of resources, rather than focusing on just one or two.
+It's important to look at a variety of resources, rather than focusing on just one or two.
 These can often include books and encyclopedias, scholarly articles and sometimes Internet resources (ALWAYS check with your professor before using these, though).

 This guide will provide you with tips for effectively locating these types of information through the Library website, and provide you with some specific resources to consult.